|

 Why We Fight (2005, Sony Pictures

 Classics, dir.
 Eugene Jarecki, 98 min, USA).
+I

-you want to fight?”
-I said no. I was called “Chicken” (and “Chickenman” in the Army, at least at Fort
+want to fight?”
+I said no. I was called “Chicken” (and “Chickenman”

 Eustis).
-Should this film be
+Should this

-titled "Blowback Mountain"?
+film be titled "Blowback

-I used to have debates with Sunday School teachers about “hitting back” –
+to have debates with Sunday School teachers about “hitting back” –

 retaliation with fists.
 Now as a nation we are supposed to fight to defend